Events at a Glance

 7 a.m. - 11 a.m. (always on Columbus Day)

-WHAT: Superstar Gourd Growing Greats and their hard-to-believe, titanic orange orbs gather for the Safeway World Championship Pumpkin Weigh-Off in the World Pumpkin Capital of Half Moon Bay, California.
-A special $30,000 bonus mega-prize will be awarded to any grower that breaks the world record at Half Moon Bay –– considered the "Super Bowl of Weigh-Offs".
-A host of accomplished, grizzled veteran growers contend for the coveted title, the $30,000 world record prize and thousands in additional prize money.
+WHAT: No weigh?
+Weigh!
+The excitement builds in October every year as Superstar Gourd Growing Greats and their astounding, mind-boggling Volkswagen-sized orange orbs gather for the Safeway World Championship Pumpkin Weigh-Off in the World Pumpkin Capital of Half Moon Bay, California.
+A special $30,000 bonus mega-prize will be awarded to any grower that breaks the world record at Half Moon Bay –– considered the “Super Bowl of Weigh-Offs”.
+The current world record pumpkin is 2,624 pounds set on October 9, 2016 by Mathias Willemijns of Belgium at the Giant Pumpkin European Championship in Ludwigsburg, Germany.
+A host of accomplished, grizzled veteran growers are expected to contend for the coveted title, the $30,000 world record prize and thousands in additional prize money.
 In a pay-by-the-pound system, the winner will take home a hefty $6 per pound for the champion mega-pumpkin.
-Steve Daletas from Pleasant Hill, OR dominated the 2015 Weigh-Off with his 1,969-pound vanilla-colored whopper that clobbered the formidable field of gourd growing greats.
-The grand champion gourd (along with the top five overall) will be on display at the Half Moon Bay Art & Pumpkin Festival, October 15-16, from 9 a.m. to 5 p.m. on Main Street.
+The grand champion gourd (along with the top five overall) will be on display at the Half Moon Bay Art & Pumpkin Festival, October 14-15, from 9 a.m. to 5 p.m. on Main Street.

 WHERE: IDES Grounds, 735 Main Street, Half Moon Bay CA